brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-10-william-d-adams-with-phong-buit.md

   discuss creative life in the context of our new social reality.
 collections:
   - the-new-social-environment
-event_sponsor: Sikkema Jenkins & Co
+event_sponsor: Sikkema Jenkins & Co.
 event_host: The Brooklyn Rail
 event_organizer: The Brooklyn Rail
 youtube_id: SkSYOyb1dQ0